AdamLupfer/peckgame/README.md

 # peckgame
-game me and midas are working on

-yeet my skurt
+A simple typing game in a windows form, created in Visual Studios and written in C#.

 Right now, it will load a windows desktop application called "Peck." you click the start button, and a word should appear with a textbox.